 We invest our excess cash in investment-grade, interest-bearing securities.
 The primary objective of our investment activities is to preserve principal and liquidity.
-To achieve this objective, we invest in a money market fund and high quality marketable debt instruments of corporations, financial institutions and government sponsored enterprises with contractual maturity dates of generally less than two years.
-All investment securities have a credit rating of at least AA or A1+/p1 as determined by Moody's Investors Service or Standard & Poor's.
+To achieve this objective, we invest in a money market fund, U.S. Treasury notes, and high quality marketable debt instruments of corporations, financial institutions and government sponsored enterprises with contractual maturity dates of generally less than two years.
+All investment securities have a credit rating of at least A3/A- or better, or P-1/A-1 or better, as determined by Moody's Investors Service or Standard & Poor's.
 We do not have any direct investments in auction-rate securities or securities that are collateralized by assets that include mortgages or subprime debt.
-If a 10 percent change in interest rates were to have occurred on June 30, 2013, this change would not have had a material effect on the fair value of our investment portfolio as of that date.
+If a 10 percent change in interest rates were to have occurred on March 31, 2014, this change would not have had a material effect on the fair value of our investment portfolio as of that date.